-The First 27 was designed for offshore racing by naval architect Sam Manuard, taking inspiration from his own racing experience.
-Featuring a hard chine as far as the stem, vertical sides, a good beam on the waterline and twin rudders, she has all the makings of a robust competitive boat.
-Her hull shape, carbon rig, and deep draught lead keel, combine to make here remarkably stable.
-With her keel taking up 50% of her weight, she is an incredibly powerful yacht.
-The cockpit is spacious and comfortable, and has two foot chocks over the full length.
-With a manually operated hydraulic jack to lift the keel, the First 27 is easy to tow.
+The First 27 was designed for offshore racing by naval architect Sam Manuard, who took inspiration from his own racing experience.
+Featuring a hard chine as far as the stem, vertical sides, a good beam on the waterline and twin rudders, she has all the makings of a seriously competitive boat.
+Her hull shape, carbon rig, and deep draught lead keel contribute to her remarkable stability.
+With her manually operated lifting keel taking up 50% of her weight, she is powerful and fast, yet delightfully easy to haul and tow.
+The cockpit is spacious and comfortable, with two foot chocks running its entire length.

-The First 27 has lots of ingenious fittings and she is ideal for a few days cruising with a crew of 4.
-The fore cabin has a large double berth while two berths sliding below the cockpit double the length of the saloon seats.
-The style of the interior is simple yet boldly contemporary, featuring many clever details that everyone will love: folding doors held by magnets, shelves that double up as bags to embark/disembark everyone’s personal effects, a large table on keel casing leg, and the companionway steps housing storage with a bottom compartment the perfect size for a fridge .
+The First 27 has many ingenious fittings and is ideal for a few days cruising with a crew of 4.
+The fore cabin has a large double berth while two berths sliding below the cockpit double the length of the salon seats.
+The style of the interior is simple yet boldly contemporary, featuring many clever details that everyone will love: folding doors held by magnets, shelves that double up as bags to embark/disembark the crew’s personal effects, a large table on keel casing leg, and the companionway steps housing a bottom compartment that is the perfect size for a fridge.

 Just for fun